Synthetic Difference in Differences: Formal Results

 Much like the SC estimator, the SDID estimator seeks to recover $\tau$ in \eqref{eq:model} by reweighting to remove the bias associated with $\bl$.
-However, the SDID estimator takes a two pronged approach.
+However, the SDID estimator takes a two--pronged approach.
 First, instead of only making use of unit weights $\homega$ that can be used to balance out $\ba$, the estimator also incorporates time weights $\hlambda$ that seek to balance out $\bbb$.
 This provides a type of double robustness property, whereby if one of the balancing approaches is effective, the dependence on $\bl$ is approximately removed.
-Second, the use of two-way fixed effects in \eqref{main_sdid} and intercept terms in \eqref{unit_weights} and \eqref{time_weights} makes the SDID estimator invariant to additive shocks to any row or column, i.e., if we modify $L_{it} \leftarrow L_{it} + \alpha_i + \beta_t$ for any choices $\alpha_i$ and $\beta_t$ the estimator $\htau^\sdid$ remains unchanged.
+Second, the use of two-way fixed effects in \eqref{main_sdid} and intercept terms in \eqref{unit_weights} and \eqref{time_weights} makes the SDID estimator invariant to additive shocks to any row or column, i.e., if we modify $\bl_{it} \leftarrow \bl_{it} + \alpha_i + \beta_t$ for any choices $\alpha_i$ and $\beta_t$ the estimator $\htau^\sdid$ remains unchanged.
 The estimator shares this invariance property with DID (but not SC).\footnote{More specifically, as suggested by \eqref{main_sc}, SC is invariant to shifts in $\beta_t$ but not $\alpha_i$.
-In this context, we also note that recent proposals by \citet{doudchenko2016balancing} and \citet{ferman2019synthetic} that add an intercept to the regression that determines synthetic control weights also succeed in making SC invariant to shifts in $\alpha_i$.}
+In this context, we also note that the DIFP estimator proposed by \citet{doudchenko2016balancing} and \citet{ferman2019synthetic} that center each unit's trajectory before applying the synthetic control method is also invariant to shifts in $\alpha_i$.}